-Benefits are paid based on reasonable charges for vision care for you and your family each calendar year, up to the amounts as listed on the applicable Schedule of Benefits insert to this booklet.
+Benefits are paid based on reasonable charges for routine vision care for you and your family each calendar year in accordance with the Plan.

-The Plan will provide vision benefits for:
+In general, the Plan may provide vision benefits for:

 - 1. Eye examinations with refraction; and

 - 2. Prescription lenses (single, bi-focal, tri-focal) and frames; or

 - 3. Contact lenses.